curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 Dan put on the clothes, made himself look right, and left his flat.
 He took the tube, aiming for an 8:55pm arrival.
 He landed at Canary Wharf station five minutes early, so he took a roundabout walking route.
 The cool wet night was left hanging outside to dry, clouds unsure whether they were done raining.
 They gave so much already, does the city really need more?
 Clouds had painted the city in the colour "monochrome rain".
 Rain-coloured ground was a shade darker and shinier under the streetlamps.
 Pavement painted dry was divided from pavement painted wet, walking under the arches of Westferry Circus.
 Concrete tile after tile took pleasure in Dan's footsteps.
 Footsteps gave the pavement such purpose.
 Purpose-powered footsteps carried Dan to the bank exactly early.

-To the temple of granite and glass.
+To the temple of granite and one-way glass.
 Obsidian portal.
 It made no attempt to feel natural or welcoming.
 It didn't need the ”feels nice” false comfort of a shop - it was optimized for its purpose.
 It knew what it was.

 Dan's footsteps drove him a couple meters from the entrance and dropped him off.
 His footsteps, such timid creatures, were a little scared of this space.
 So he stood still, gazing at the vibrations, drinking from the soundstream, a low foghorn blare.
 An ominous sound threatening not his life but his comfortable naivety.
 A sound that he heard sometimes alone in bed at night.
 It was the sound of his beliefs, vibrating, eager to change.
 Belief structures about to shatter and echo across the cavernous space between them.
 In that one note, he heard the feeling,